 Simple English definitions for legal terms

-Read a random definition: curfew
+Read a random definition: financial intermediary

 The Arches Court of Canterbury is a type of court that deals with appeals from other church courts in the province of Canterbury.
 It used to be overseen by the Pope, but now certain appeals are heard by the Judicial Committee of the Privy Council.
 The court gets its name from the fact that it was originally held in a church with a steeple that looked like a bent bow.